 A fourth brother, Henry King Leslie (1844-1926) was also educated at Oxford.
 He married Ruth Hungerford-Eagar, through whom the Leslies are related to the Tenison family of Lough Bawn, Co.
 Monaghan.
 He served as a land agent to numerous estates, and it was while he was living at Kilnahard, Mountnugent, possibly working for the Nugent family of Bobsgrove, or Farren Connell, that Ruth gave birth to their son, Frank King Leslie, in 1885.
 Henry and Ruth also had two daughters, Madge and Joan, who we will return to presently.
 Educated at Harrow and Sandhurst, Frank King Leslie was recruited to the Royal Fusiliers City of London Regiment, seeing service in India.
 Attaining the rank of Captain, he was killed subsequent to the Helles landings on the opening day of the Gallipoli campaign in April 1915.
 His remains were never recovered.
 Henry and his family were burnt out of the agent’s house, Glenburne, on the Dartrey estate in Co.
 Monaghan in 1922.
 Following a short time occupying Rathkenny House at Tullyvin, near Drung, at that time vacated by the Lucas-Clements family, Henry, Ruth and the girls moved to Aghavea Glebe in Brookeborough, where Henry died in 1926 and Ruth in 1927.
 Perhaps subsequent to this, Cecil moved to Aghavea, for it was here that he died in 1930.

 By 1930, then, all of Rev. Charles Leslie’s five sons had died, and in consequence of the First World War, the only survivors of the subsequent generation were Henry’s daughters, Margaret Ruth Leslie (1886-1972) and Nancy Joan Leslie (1888-1972).
-Thus upon Cecil’s death in 1930 it was to his nieces that he left Corravahan, along with the accumulated wealth of the previous generations.
-The sisters remained unmarried, again perhaps as a result of the War, as a disproportionate number of eligible young men had died in the conflict, the young officers being habitually the “first over the top” of the trenches.
+Thus, upon Cecil’s death in 1930, it was to his nieces that he left Corravahan, along with the accumulated wealth of the previous generations.
+Cecil’s estate, in England,was then valued at £38,000, the equivalent of £2.5 million today.
+The sisters remained unmarried, again perhaps as a result of the War, when a disproportionate number of eligible young men had died in the conflict, the junior officers being habitually the “first over the top” of the trenches.
 The sisters, to their credit, took in their late brother’s fiancée, Ms May Haire-Forster, and the three women lived together at Corravahan for four decades.
 The sisters gently nudged the house into minimal standards of modernity, but essentially preserved the fabric of the building, perhaps as they had remembered it as youngsters.
 Active in local and regional society, much as earlier generations had been, the ladies were popular locally across all traditions, and continued to give employment to generations of locals.
-Madge was interested in the history of the house, and it was her friend, Lady Dorothy Lowry-Corry of Castle Coole, who suggested to her in a letter that Corravahan House was likely to have been built by the Beresfords.
-Following their deaths, within a few weeks of each other, in 1972, the house passed, at least temporarily, into the ownership of the Lucas-Clements family, in the person of Madge’s god-daughter, Elizabeth.
+Madge was interested in the history of the house, and it was her friend, Lady Dorothy Lowry-Corry of Castle Coole, a noted historian and archaeologist, who suggested to her in a letter that Corravahan House was likely to have been built by the Beresfords.
+Following their deaths, within a few weeks of each other, in 1972, the house passed, at least temporarily, into the ownership of the Lucas-Clements family of Rathkenny, in the person of Madge’s god-daughter, Elizabeth (1923-2012).
 This was the end of the line for this branch of the Leslie family, and their association with Corravahan.